 Introduction.
 July 12 2025

 When I was a shyly aspiring writer in my mid-20s, all of my writing was destroyed.
-Diaries since I was ten years old, stories, books of poems, everything I had ever typed on my typewriter, and the beginning of a first novel.
+Notebooks since I was ten years old, stories, books of poems, everything I had ever typed on my typewriter, and the beginning of a first novel.

 After a while, I slowly started writing again.
 But instead of filling whole books with tiny neat handwriting as before, I couldn’t leave the notebooks in peace.
 I ripped pages from their bindings almost as quickly as I’d written them.
-I had a wild need to open the cover of every notebook to a blank page, had trouble writing more than a sentence or two, and felt destabilized at seeing my own words.
+I had a wild need to open the cover of every notebook to a blank page, and felt destabilized at seeing my own words.
+Around 2014, I began to collect torn pages and type some passages into a Google Doc called “DAILIES”.

-Around 2014, I began to collect some of the torn pages and type some passages into a Google Doc called “DAILIES”.
 More than a decade later, still compulsively shredding my notebooks, I was diagnosed with Bipolar Disorder.
 The psychiatrist told me that it had probably been undiagnosed since my late teens.
-My first reaction was deep and intense grief.
-My second reaction was: Fuck it, we ball.
+After deep and intense grief, My second reaction was: Fuck it, we ball.

 Remembering life’s short and then you die, and also, who gives a shit, I began to feel that I didn’t need to categorize everything I did as sorry, corrupt, and insufficient, because really, what did it matter?
 Fuck fear, and fuck self-hatred, and fuck my ongoing belief that I am fundamentally shitty.
+I am not grand and glowing, as I sometimes think.
+Not lowly and unworthy, as I sometimes think.
+I’m just another person.
 As an experiment in low-stakes, unapologetic self-disclosure, I decided to start posting my remaining journals in my own pocket of the internet.
 I will never be gracious enough to justify the publication of these entries.
 But, I will proceed from 2014 and might one day catch up to the present.

 Thanks for stopping by.
 I’m glad you’re here.